-Another type of organization is the Functional Organization where each line of business, a Business Unit, is headed by a Functional Head and the Functional Head has authority over everyone else below them, including the Project Managers who might be working on projects for that particular Functional Department.
+Another type of organization is the Functional Organization.
+Each line of business, or Business Unit, is headed by a Functional Head.
+The Functional Head has authority over everyone else below them, including the Project Managers who might be working on projects for that particular Functional Department.
 In Functional Organizations, the authority of the Project Manager is more limited.

 - Project Name and Description

 - Project Purpose, Justification or Business Case of the project

 - Measurable Project Objectives (No vague or general statements.)